Parties Liable For Dog Bite

 In some circumstances, landlords too can be held liable for damages caused due to dog attack.
 To make a landlord liable, you will need to prove that he had previous knowledge of the tenant’s dog’s viciousness and that he had the right to remove the dog from the premises, but did not.

 Other liable parties

 Other than the above, there may be many other potential liable parties in a dog attack case, like child day care centers etc. depending upon the case and situation.

 In cases, where a dog owner is incapable of completely compensating the victim, identifying the other potentially responsible parties becomes critical to win a lawsuit.
-Hiring an experienced dog bite lawyer firm will help in investigating the actual facts regarding the dog bite attack and determine the liable parties.
+Hiring an experienced dog bites lawyer firm will help in investigating the actual facts regarding the dog attack and determine the liable parties.